-For additional information on the model validation process, including examples from several AIR models, refer to the document AIR Approach to Model Validation.
-Note that documented examples represent only a fraction of the validation exercises undertaken in the course of model development.
+For additional information on the model validation process, including examples from several Verisk models, refer to the document AIR Approach to Model Validation.
+Note that documented examples represent only a fraction of the validation exercises undertaken during model development.

 Model Standards Certification